 What to Do Next

-For now, this change affects those living in Thailand.
-If you rely on Wise for multi-currency management or receiving foreign currency, it’s worth planning ahead before May 2026.
+If you rely on Wise for multi-currency management or receiving foreign currency, plan ahead before the August 2026 deadline.

 For the full official details, you can read Wise’s announcement here.